- Take 5, relax and enjoy a read...

 The day had dawned misty, with low cloud and a tour cancellation risk if conditions deteriorated.
 Luckily the weather brightened, and we were greeted with the constant buzz of silver helicopters as we arrived at the village.
 A good sign given heli-hiking was number one, on our Franz Josef things to do list!
 A quick check in saw us competently fitted out with everything we needed; a warm hat, gloves, waterproof jacket and pants, shoe crampons for ice walking, and a small waterproof bag for phones.
 We’d dressed warmly, heeding the pre tour advice.

 The short helicopter ride was exhilarating, especially as they put the elderly (me) in the front seat, alongside the pilot.
-The glassed cockpit provided a bird’s eye view under my feet of the valley’s sheer cliff faces, boulder strewn riverbed and changing terrain.
+The glassed cockpit provided a bird’s eye view under my feet of the valley’s sheer cliff faces, boulder-strewn riverbed and changing terrain.
 The constant radio chatter through the earphones failed to distract me from the stunning Alps and glacier views as we swooped higher.
-A snow landing, sudden rush of icy air and crouching exit below the spinning rotor blades, added to the James Bond thrill of the experience.
+A snow landing, a sudden rush of icy air and a crouching exit below the spinning rotor blades added to the James Bond thrill of the experience.

 The next two hours were spent in the company of our expert guides.
 Our group was split in half, and after attaching crampons, we scooted our way along the ice.
 What followed was an informative commentary on one of the most active glaciers you can climb in the world and the damaging impact of climate change.
 The flow rate on Franz Josef is about ten times that of your typical glacier, and because of this, no one hike is ever the same.
 Each day the guides undertake an early inspection of the route, cut in step-lines and evaluate the glacier face for hazards, before the first tour group lands.